"

 Octave Designation

-Middle C is called C4 because there are eight Cs on a piano keyboard, and middle C is the fourth C. The lowest C is called C1, the next higher one is called C2, and so on.
-C4 is located approximately at the middle of the keyboard.
-“The D on the fourth line of the treble clef” would simply be referred to as D5.
+Middle C is called C4 because there are eight Cs on a piano keyboard, and middle C is the fourth C. The lowest C is called C1, the next higher one is C2, and so on.
+Middle C, or C4, is located roughly in the middle of the keyboard.
+“The D on the fourth line of the treble clef” would simply be called D5.

 Example 1.7.4.
 Octave designations

-Octave designations go as low as A0 and as high as C8 because a piano keyboard has 88 keys.
-However, the octave designations in Example 1.7.4 are the ones most commonly used.
+Octave designations range from A0 to C8 because a piano keyboard has 88 keys.
+However, the octave designations in Example 1.7.4 illustrate the notes most commonly used.

-Although the musical alphabet repeats after G (i.e., A-B-C-D-E-F-G-A…), the musical alphabet using octave designations changes with every C.
+Although the musical alphabet repeats after G (i.e., A-B-C-D-E-F-G-A…), the octave labels change with each new C.

-• This means that with every C, the octave designation is one number higher.
+• This means that as the pitches ascend with each C, the octave designation increases by one.

 • In Example 1.7.4, observe the two pitches in the box (B4 and C5).
 B4 did not go to C4 because C4 is middle C, which is below B4.
 The note above B4 is C5.